Why did the Queensland Government bring forward the Commission's recommendations to May?

 How will the Commission ensure submissions are published appropriately?

-In recognition of significant individual experiences, submissions have been categorised as stories and reproduced as provided, as far as possible.
+In recognition of significant individual experiences, submissions have been reproduced as provided, as far as possible.
 This includes retaining original language and, where present, grammatical or formatting irregularities, to preserve the integrity and authenticity of each account.

-Given the volume of material received, the Commission has adopted an approach of publishing a representative selection of submissions to reflect the breadth and diversity of experiences shared.
-Not all submissions are published.
+Given the volume of material received and how individual submissions were provided, the Commission adopted an approach of publishing a representative selection of submissions to reflect the breadth and diversity of experiences shared.
+Not all submissions have been published.
 Decisions about publication have been made having regard to the Inquiry’s Terms of Reference, the preferences of submitters, privacy considerations, and whether the material is appropriate for public release.

 To support the safety and privacy of contributors and others, the Commission has taken all reasonable steps to de-identify material as far as possible, including removing or altering names, locations, and other identifying details.
 Only material from submitters who have consented to the sharing of their de-identified accounts has been included.
 Material has been reviewed and, where necessary, redacted to support safe publication while maintaining the meaning and integrity of each account.
 However, due to the nature of personal experiences, there remains a possibility that individuals familiar with particular circumstances may recognise aspects of the accounts shared.